aryanmiriyala/CS6010_Project_3_Group_2/README.md

 python q4_explainability/run_gnn_explainer.py
 ```

 The script retrains the best configs from Q2 (GCN & GIN), identifies correctly classified test graphs, and uses PyG’s `GNNExplainer` to compute fidelity⁺, fidelity⁻, sparsity, and runtime for each explanation.
-Metrics are written to `q4_explainability/results/gnn_explainer_metrics.csv`.
+Metrics are saved per model under:

+- `q4_explainability/results/GCN/gnn_explainer_metrics.csv`
+- `q4_explainability/results/GIN/gnn_explainer_metrics.csv`

+and also aggregated into `q4_explainability/results/gnn_explainer_metrics.csv` for quick comparison.

 This lets us compare post-hoc GNN explanations with the self-explainable nature of the classical pipeline: Q1 already surfaces discriminative motifs (frequent subgraphs) and classical models (e.g., Random Forest) provide feature importances per motif.
 In Q4 we contrast those intrinsic explanations with the masks produced by GNNExplainer (what edges/nodes the GNN relied on) and report fidelity/sparsity trade-offs.